-The Company evaluates it long-lived assets, which include property and leasehold improvements and intangible assets, excluding goodwill, for impairment as events and circumstances indicate that the carrying amount may not be recoverable.
-If the Company determines that an impairment review is required, the Company would review the expected future undiscounted cash flows to be generated by the assets.
-If the Company determines that the carrying value of long-lived assets may not be recoverable, the Company would measure any impairment based on a projected discounted cash flow method using a discount rate determined by the Company to be commensurate with the risk inherent in the Company's current business model.
+We evaluate our long-lived assets, which include property and leasehold improvements and intangible assets, excluding goodwill, for impairment as events and circumstances indicate that the carrying amount may not be recoverable.
+If we determine that an impairment review is required, we would review the expected future undiscounted cash flows to be generated by the assets.
+If we determine that the carrying value of our long-lived assets may not be recoverable, we would measure any impairment based on a projected discounted cash flow method using a discount rate determined by us to be commensurate with the risk inherent in our current business model.